The Magic Band: Relationship with Beefheart

+Reunion

-Receiving only a "grumpy" reception from Van Vliet, the Magic Band reformed in 2003 with John French on drums, lead vocals and harmonica, Gary Lucas and Denny Walley on guitars, Rockette Morton on bass, and Robert Williams on drums for the vocal numbers.
-The initial impetus came from Matt Groening who wanted them to play at the All Tomorrows Parties festival he was curating.
+Receiving only a "grumpy" reception from Van Vliet, the Magic Band re-formed in 2003 with John French on drums, lead vocals and harmonica, Gary Lucas and Denny Walley on guitars, Rockette Morton on bass, and Robert Williams on drums for the vocal numbers.
+The impetus came from Matt Groening, who wanted them to play at the All Tomorrows Parties festival, which he was curating.
 For their subsequent European tour, Williams left and was replaced by Michael Traylor.

 John Peel was initially skeptical about the re-formed Magic Band.
-However, after he aired a live recording of the band playing at the 2003 All Tomorrow's Parties festival on his radio show, he was lost for words and had to put on another record to regain his composure.
+However, after he aired a live recording of the band playing at the 2003 All Tomorrow's Parties (ATP) festival on his radio show, he was at a loss for words and had to put on another record to regain his composure.
 In 2004 the band did a live session for him at his home "Peel Acres".
 They played over 30 shows throughout the United Kingdom and Europe, and one in the United States.
-They also released two albums: Back to the Front (on the London-based ATP Recordings, 2003) and 21st Century Mirror Men (2005).
+They also released two albums: Back to the Front (on the London-based ATP Recordings, 2003) and the live album 21st Century Mirror Men (2005).

-The group disbanded in 2006 but reformed in 2011, with Lucas and Traylor replaced by Eric Klerks and Craig Bunch respectively, to play at ATP once again (which was due to take place in November, curated by Jeff Mangum).
-The festival was postponed until the following March but they honoured the other UK and Ireland dates which had been booked to coincide with it, the new line-up being dubbed "The Best Batch Yet" by Beefheart song-title-referencing commentators.
+The group disbanded in 2006 but re-formed in 2011, with Lucas and Traylor replaced by Eric Klerks and Craig Bunch respectively, to play at ATP once again. which was due to take place in November.
+The festival was postponed until the following March but they honored the other UK and Ireland dates which had been booked to coincide with it, the new line-up being dubbed "The Best Batch Yet".
 They returned to play the rescheduled ATP and more UK gigs in March 2012, followed by a European tour in September and October.
 They toured Europe again in 2013 and 2014.

-The reformed band's repertoire was initially drawn mainly from the Clear Spot and Trout Mask Replica albums, with some of the latter's songs performed as instrumentals, allowing the intricacy of the instrumental parts to be heard, where they had previously been obscured by Beefheart's vocals or sax.
-During subsequent tours the setlist has been expanded to include a more representative selection of Beefheart's repertoire.
-French has described the set as "a play which should be rolled out from time to time".
+The re-formed band's repertoire was initially drawn mainly from the Clear Spot and Trout Mask Replica albums, with some of the latter's songs performed as instrumentals, allowing the intricacy of the instrumental parts to be heard, where they had previously been obscured by Beefheart's vocals.
+During subsequent tours the setlist was expanded to include a more representative selection of Beefheart's repertoire.
+French described the set as "a play which should be rolled out from time to time".